bandantonio/vscode-ext-pack-tutorial/README.md

 # Mister Gold Extension Pack

-Hello world! this is my extension pack for VS Code.
+Hello world!

+This extension pack was created as a part of the [tutorial](https://mister-gold.pro/posts/create-vscode-extension-pack/)